davekilian/terracast/docs/architecture.md

 ### Column Tables

 TODO this is an LSM tree where keys are unique column values that appear in the tree, and the values are row ID lists &mdash; can be in-page for just a few results or an external pointer to a dedicated roaring bitmap page if there's more than just a few.
 Each entry also stores an up-to-date entry count.
 For differential trees, you also need a way to specify a set of rows that were deleted from the system so they can't be found in older trees.
 This should be a separate, optional delete list which is again either a sparse list or a full roaring bitmap.

+So far it's seeming likely we'll be using 64-bit row IDs, in which case https://github.com/RoaringBitmap/RoaringFormatSpec specifies extensions for 64-bit row numbers.

 ### Write-Ahead, Checkpoint and Merge